-- 4.1 Signals made ashore will be displayed from the flag halyards on the balcony on the NE corner of the WPNSA main building. - 4.2 Flag AP displayed ashore means that launching has been postponed.
+- 4.1 Signals made ashore will be displayed from the clubhouse flagpoles at both Whitstable YC and Tankerton Bay SC. - 4.2 Flag AP displayed ashore means that launching has been postponed.
 Launching will commence shortly after AP is removed, unless at that time launching is postponed again or racing is abandoned.
-This changes Race Signal AP in the RRS. - 4.3 Boats shall not be moved from their place in the dinghy park or go afloat until flag D is displayed ashore with one sound signal (launch signal).
+This changes Race Signal AP in the RRS. - 4.3 Boats shall not go afloat until flag D is displayed ashore with one sound signal (launch signal).
 The first warning signal for the next scheduled race will not be made until all boats that launched promptly after the launch signal have had sufficient time to sail directly to the starting area.
 [NP][DP]